 These scales all have distinctive and unique sounds, and you can have a lot of fun exploring them!
 Which one do you like best?

-If you want to learn how to practice guitar more effectively, then try out free eBook – 48 Guitar Practice Secrets.
+If you want to learn how to practice guitar more effectively, then try out the eBook How to Practice Guitar and Train Your Creativity.

 If you want to learn more about playing neoclassical guitar in general, then check out this article on how to play neoclassical guitar.